NS Class 1200: Sixty years of the 1200 class

-On 12 November 2011, all eight existing engines were brought together in Amersfoort for a railway enthusiast event to celebrate 60 years since the 1200 class entered service.
+On 12 November 2011, all eight existing engines were brought together at Amersfoort station for a railway enthusiast event to celebrate 60 years since the 1200 class entered service.
 The display was organized by the NVBS (Nederlandse Vereniging van Belangstellenden in het Spoor- en tramwegwezen), the Dutch national railway enthusiasts' body which was celebrating its 80th anniversary.

 Märklin-Edition

 In 2014 locomotive 1252 was repainted to celebrate 175 years of railways in the Netherlands.
 As part of this, the locomotive was decorated with a promotional slogan by Märklin "The original must be Märklin - Märklin congratulates the Netherlands on 175 years of railways" in Dutch on one side of the locomotive body and German on the other.
 The locomotive was offered as a one-time series HO scale model by Märklin as item No. 37128 in 2014.

 Fairtrains

 Since 2017 all engines were decommissioned by their respective owners, but the Fairtrains foundation made number 1251 operational again in 2018 for being hired by the Railexperts company.
 The objective of Fairtrains is to have museum equipment restored and preserved from the revenues of their use.
 In case of sufficient interest, some more machines of this class are kept behind for refurbishment.